box/developer.box.com/guides/metadata/quick-start/update-instance.md

 <Next>

-I've updated metadata to a file
+I've updated metadata on a file

 </Next>